wo3kie/cxxDojo/README.md

 **gsl/page_rank.cpp**
 Implement the Page Rank algorithm using eigenvalues and eigenvectors.

-**gramSchmidt.cpp**
-Implement a function to orthonormalise a set of vectors.
-Use [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) algorithm to do it.

 **qr.cpp**
 Implement a function to do a QR decomposition of a matrix.
 From [Wikipedia](https://en.wikipedia.org/wiki/QR_decomposition) QR decomposition is a decomposition of a matrix _A_ into a product _A_=_QR_ of an orthogonal matrix _Q_ and an upper triangular matrix _R_.